P1K/EMRKA/README.md

 # EMRKA
-Proof of concept implementation of a related-key attack on two toy versions of Prøst-OTR, from the ISC 2015 paper *From Related-Key Distinguishers to Related-Key Key-Recovery on Even-Mansour Ciphers* (see `https://eprint.iacr.org/2015/134`).
+Proof of concept implementation of a related-key attack on two toy ciphers with the structure of Prøst-OTR, from the ISC 2015 paper *From Distinguishers to Key Recovery: Improved Related-Key Attacks on Even-Mansou*r (see `https://eprint.iacr.org/2015/134`).

 Released under an MIT license (see `LICENSE`)